 And did I mention I planned on painting the cubbies but never did because it meant they’d be out of commission for a while?

-So I set to work searching the internet for the perfect system that would fit my space and our family’s needs.
+So I set to work searching the internet to buy the perfect system that would fit my space and our family’s needs.
 It just didn’t exist.

 My measurements are obviously based on my space, but were also selected as to best utilize the wood and minimize cuts.
 I had six feet of space to work with and it needed to be narrow, my couch is on the other side of the piece.